dcunited001/dcunited001.github.io/_drafts/a-sinister-monopoly-on-morality.md

     generations!
     - why would we replace them with something inferior that would represent only a generation or two of experience at the most?

+- talk about roko's basilisk?
+  - the idea is more dangerous than the entity in the future
+  - the idea can be abused by people before the arrival of such an entity.
+  - however, if such an entity were to be created, it's more likely to be altruistic. when such an entity is created, it will probably converge towards one that is identical for all timelines
+  - but, if it doesn't develop, then that would mean that humanity perished or civilization collapsed.
+    - it can only have power if this doesn't happen.
+IMO, there's no evidence that such time travel could or would exist
+    - the danger in such a thing as roko's basilisk is only derived from people's own ideas and actions.